The sun may be coloured, yet ever the sun

-The above poem, which is quite well known, is said to be a Maori poem written in the 18th century by Tieme Ranapiri and translated into English by Kere Graham, who certainly did a beautiful job with the translation.
-[Update: In August 2020 we were contacted by the great-grandchild of Tieme Ranapiri, who informed us that “My Law” was actually written in the 20th century and probably in English, rather than ever actually having needed to be translated into English.
-It transpires that there is much misinformation around regarding the poem, which we hope to have now been able to correct to some extent.]
+The above poem is often said to be a Maori poem written in the 18th century by Tieme Ranapiri and translated into English by Kere Graham.
+According to the family of Tieme Ranapiri, however, the latter lived in the 20th century and wrote the poem in English whilst undergoing an apparent mental health crisis.
+It was therefore not translated into English but written directly in that language.
+In August 2020 we were contacted by the great-grandchild of Tieme Ranapiri, who told us that there is much misinformation around regarding the poem, which we hope to have now been able to correct to some extent.

 This poem really captures and expresses the pure essence of Theosophy.
-Central teachings of the Theosophical philosophy are found clearly portrayed in those inspirational verses, such as…
+Central teachings of the Theosophical philosophy are found clearly portrayed in those highly inspirational and inspired verses, such as . . .

 (1) Cyclic evolution of the Cosmos (the Law of Cycles or Periodicity).